csoltenborn/GoogleTestAdapter/README.md

 [![NuGet downloads](https://img.shields.io/nuget/dt/GoogleTestAdapter.svg?colorB=0c7dbe&label=nuget)](https://www.nuget.org/packages/GoogleTestAdapter)

-### Test Adapter for Google Test
+### Google Test Adapter / Test Adapter for Google Test

-This README details the ‘Test Adapter for Google Test’ [TAfGT](https://github.com/Microsoft/TestAdapterForGoogleTest), and the ‘Google Test Adapter’ [GTA](https://github.com/csoltenborn/GoogleTestAdapter).
+This README details the ‘Google Test Adapter’ [GTA](https://github.com/csoltenborn/GoogleTestAdapter) and the ‘Test Adapter for Google Test’ [TAfGT](https://github.com/Microsoft/TestAdapterForGoogleTest), and .
 These test adapters are Visual Studio extensions that provide test discovery and execution of C++ tests written with the [Google Test](https://github.com/google/googletest) framework.

 Microsoft [collaborated with the creators of GTA](https://blogs.msdn.microsoft.com/vcblog/2017/05/10/unit-testing-and-the-future-announcing-the-test-adapter-for-google-test/) to fork their project and create ‘Test Adapter for Google Test’.
 These test adapters share many of the same features and any differences will be explicitly labeled with [TAfGT] or [GTA] in this document.
-All updates to TAfGT go through Microsoft’s software development cycle.
+GTA may contain more experimental features, whereas all updates to TAfGT must go through Microsoft’s software development cycle.

 ![Screenshot of Test Explorer](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/GoogleTestAdapter/VsPackage/Resources/Screenshot.png "Screenshot of Test Explorer")